The Piano Lesson

 The Piano Lesson is a 1987 play by American playwright August Wilson.
 It is the fourth play in Wilson's The Pittsburgh Cycle.
 Wilson began writing this play by playing with the various answers regarding the possibility of "acquir[ing] a sense of self-worth by denying one's past".
-The Piano Lesson received the 1990 Pulitzer Prize for Drama.
+The Piano Lesson received the 1990 Pulitzer Prize for Drama, and earned five nominations at the 44th Tony Awards.

 A Romare Bearden painting, The Piano Lesson, inspired Wilson to write a play featuring a strong female character to confront African-American history, paralleling Troy in earlier Fences.
 However, on finishing his play, Wilson found the ending to stray from the empowered female character as well as from the question regarding self-worth.
 What The Piano Lesson finally seems to ask is: "What do you do with your legacy, and how do you best put it to use?"

 Set in 1936 Pittsburgh during the aftermath of the Great Depression, The Piano Lesson follows the lives of the Charles family in the Doaker Charles household and an heirloom, the family piano, which is decorated with designs carved by an enslaved ancestor.
 The play focuses on the arguments between a brother and a sister who have different ideas on what to do with the piano.
 The brother, Boy Willie, is a sharecropper who wants to sell the piano to buy the land (Sutter's land) where his ancestors toiled as slaves.
 The sister, Berniece, remains emphatic about keeping the piano, which shows the carved faces of their great-grandfather's wife and son during the days of their enslavement.

-The play was adapted into a film with the same name in 1995.
+The play was adapted into a television film of the same name in 1995, which won a Peabody Award and received multiple nominations at the Primetime Emmy Awards.
+It was later adapted again in 2024 for Netflix.
+The 2013 Off-Broadway production earned four Lucille Lortel Awards and two Obie Awards, while the 2023 revival of the play earned Tony Award nominations for Best Revival of a Play and Best Featured Actor in a Play for Samuel L. Jackson.